chongyihu/objectbox-rust/generator/README.md

 Please check the example crate for more details.

 ## TODO
+* Check rust char conversion back and fro is correct in relation with OB
 * Support `Option<primitive>` types, e.g. Option<u32>, Option<String> etc.
+* Implement relations, and everything else, roadmap?
 ## Other interesting avenues of research
 * leverage macro (see macros package)
   * -> generate .fbs (maybe requires extending genco), simple use-case with fb tables